How to choose art for living room? And how to blend artwork and furniture? These are 10 bold ideas for a spotless living room layout.

 The living room is big enough to have two distinctive areas – one is an angular nook with dark hues and red blocks of color (including an abstract art piece).
-The other one is an airy and neutral conversational area with large wall art that creates a whimsical landscape in a room that lacks outdoor views.
-The distinctive areas become one with a doughnut-shaped artwork by Nathalie Djurberg right in the middle of the two distinctive sites.
+The other one is an airy an neutral conversational area with a large wall art that creates a whimsical landscape in a room that lacks outdoor views.
+The distinctive areas become one with a doughnut-shaped artwork by Nathalie Djurberg right in the middle of the tow distinctive sites.

 This residence in New York keeps the French Beaux-Arts architecture after Suzanne Lovell’s intervention.
 Being the home of a true art collector, choosing the art for a living room with high-end furniture and grayscale.
 To add eccentricity and modernity, Suzanne Lovell curated a vibrant pop art artwork.

 Every furniture piece is a work of art in this unworldly home in the Netherlands.
-Designing for friends, Job Smeets brought to life a psychedelic home that resembles a theme park.
+Designing for friends, Job Smeets brought to life a psychadelic home that ressembles a theme park.

 The choice of art for a living room in a modern Moscow apartment was a 1942 tapestry by Lucien Couteau.
 A traditional artwork for a bold interior design.

 LIVING ROOM DECORATING SECRETS FOR A SPOTLESS LIVING ROOM LAYOUT

 A spotless living room layout ain’t difficult to achieve.
 Especially if you take into account essential – and easy to follow – interior design tips.
 Prepare yourself to decorate well-appointed living rooms effortlessly.